Rudraksh-Jhaveri/Python/README.md

     ```
 ### Usage

 5. Explain how to use and run the exercises.
-Provide any command-line examples or instructions.

     ```bash
     python exercise1.py